Five Elements of Taoism: What Your Element Reveals

 Earth — The Stabilizer

-Season: Late Summer.
-Direction: Center.
-Color: Yellow.
-Organ: Spleen and Stomach.
-Emotion: Worry.
+Late Summer.
+Center.
+Yellow.
+Spleen and Stomach.
+The emotion that runs this element: Worry.

 Metal — The Organizer